 Quintessential Kanchipuram Saree

 In a quintessential saree, pallu and border are woven separately and then attached to the main Saree.
 The joint is called Pitni and you can see it on the reverse side.
-It is said that the joint is so strong that that Saree way wear and tear but the joint will not lose its place.
+It is said that the joint is so strong that Saree may wear and tear but the joint will not lose its place.

-They come in two sizes – usual 6 yards and traditional 9 yards.
+They come in two sizes – usually 6 yards and traditional 9 yards.

 They have a GI or Geographical Indicator tag that makes them a heritage weave.
 This means that these sarees can come only from this town.

 The most popular and most favorite motif is that of a temple.
-It comes in the form of temple border where the Shikara of the temple is replicated in silk and Zari.
+It comes in the form of a temple border where the Shikara of the temple is replicated in silk and Zari.
 Other auspicious signs of Indian culture like floral patterns, leaves, elephants, Swans, Parrots, Rudraksha et al can be seen in various combinations.

 On the richer Saris, you can see the Devi devatas and their stories woven.

 Read More – Kanchi Kamakshi Temple

-If you want a story of your choice woven on your saree, you get that custom weaved for yourself.
+If you want a story of your choice woven on your saree, you can get that custom weaved for yourself.
 Be prepared to shell out a custom price too.